remict/SensitivityAnalysis/README.md

 The script manages the post-processing of sensitivity indices by creating a graphic that represents first-order sensitivity indices.
-A raw text file is also created and summarizes the script inputs, x-th order sensitivity indices, total sensitivity indices as well as the intermediate execution times of the script steps.
+A raw text file is also created and summarizes the script inputs, x-th order sensitivity indices, total sensitivity indices as well as the intermediate execution times of the script steps. the example above shows the outputs obtained for the Ishigami function defined earlier and for a sample size s=7000.

 ### Graphic output